Prosecutor: 'No doubt' gunman was targeting police officers

 "I again want to thank officers who put themselves in harm's way to prevent further injury or loss of life," he said in a message on Twitter.

-Marsico also expressed gratitude to state and local police for bringing a rapid end to an episode he said could have been much worse.
+Marsico expressed gratitude to state and local police for bringing a rapid end to an episode he said could have been much worse.

 "This could have been a really tragic incidence with this individual firing many shots at police cars in downtown Harrisburg in the midst of rush hour traffic on a Friday afternoon and then coming up here in a residential neighborhood and firing again many shots," he said.